atsb/Doom64EX-Plus/README.md

 GNU/Linux / BSD

-- GNU/Linux and BSD supports system installations using the compile-time macro *-DDOOM_UNIX_INSTALL* this will force the software to look for all IWAD and supporting files inside ~/.local/share/doom64ex-plus
+- GNU/Linux and BSD supports system installations using the compile-time macro *-DDOOM_UNIX_INSTALL* this will force the software to look for all IWAD and supporting files inside `~/.local/share/doom64ex-plus`
-- compile-time macro *-DDOOM_UNIX_SYSTEM_DATADIR=\"<path>\"* allows to specify the system folder where the software will look for all IWAD and supporting files. if not specified, it defaults to `/usr/local/share/doom64ex-plus`.
+- compile-time macro *-DDOOM_UNIX_SYSTEM_DATADIR=\\"/some/system/path\\"* allows to specify the system folder where the software will look for all IWAD and supporting files. if not specified, it defaults to `/usr/local/share/doom64ex-plus`.
-Packagers should set `DOOM_UNIX_SYSTEM_DATADIR` to a proper folder for the distro and package files `doom64ex-plus.wad` and `doomsnd.sf2` into that folder.
+Packagers should set *DOOM_UNIX_SYSTEM_DATADIR* to a proper folder for the distro and package files `doom64ex-plus.wad` and `doomsnd.sf2` into that folder.

-Finally, if a data file cannot be found in one of the two folders above, it will look inside the current directory that the binary is in.
+Finally, if a data file cannot be found in one of the two folders above, it will look inside the current directory.

 Packaging will not be done by myself, but any contributor is welcome to package the software for GNU/Linux or macOS.